-NOTE: Refer to Monitoring Lamphead Air Pressure on page 3-20 of this section for top and bottom pressure port usage.
+NOTE: Refer to page 3-20 for top and bottom pressure port usage.
 It is important that the pressure port being used to measure differential pressure not be blocked, and that the appropriate port be used depending on the cooling air and exhaust air arrangements.